 PURE INSPIRATION"This is by far the best garden magazine I have ever read.
 It also may be the best overall magazine I have ever read, and I read many, many magazines!
 I am relatively new to gardening, and this is pure inspiration.
-Your layout, photo quality, attention to detail and varied articles (such as cooking, new book reviews and love of nature) are superb.
-I plan on purchasing more back issues and hope you don't change a thing about your fantastic magazine."
+Your layout, photo quality, attention to detail and varied articles (such as cooking, new book reviews and love of nature) are superb."

 A PUBLICATION YOU'LL READ COVER TO COVER"I love the images.
 The text is beautifully written.
 The paper feels wonderful in my hands.
 I appreciate the aspirational ideas but also the real life ideas.
 I read every issue cover to cover and eventually part with them giving them to a young friend that is an avid gardener and enjoys them as much as I do."